A Champion of Plants – An interview with Matt Candeias, Botanist and Creator of the ‘In Defense of Plants’ Podcast

 I do feel like there is a disconnect between application and theory and people can get caught up in an academic culture which can be very sterilising for creativity and passion.
 That physical contact with plants is really fascinating and important.
 I’ve occasionally heard grad students being very dismissive about applied ecology and that is very frustrating because ultimately, that is what conservation is!

 Want more on plants?
-You can find more articles on botany and plant conservation on our Careers Advice blog.
+You can find more articles on botany and plant conservation on our Careers Advice blog, including our Ultimate Guide How to become a botanist.